DataDog/hiring-engineers/answers.md

 - soil pH
 - nutrients available in soil

-It would be helpful to get alerts if planters need water, or if the soil is warm enough to plant spring vegetables.
-It would also be nice to have all the data collected in a dashboard, so I could keep an eye on how all my plants were doing, even if I wasn't home.
+It would be very interesting have a dashboard that displayed this information, especially if it could be overlaid on previous years' data.
+It would be really neat  to get alerts if planters need water, or if the soil is warm enough to plant spring vegetables.
+The dashboard would allow me to keep an eye on how all my plants were doing, even if I wasn't home.

-Through monitoring of these metrics, combined with manually entered data, like how much fruit or flowers a plant produced, I could determine the best plant varieties to grow in my garden, and improve the plants' growing conditions for next year.
+Through monitoring of these metrics, combined with manually entered data, like how much fruit or flowers a plant produced, I could determine the best plant varieties to grow in my garden, and improve the plants' growing conditions for next year by moving them to spaces in the garden that suited them better or adjusting the amount of water or nutrients in the soil around them.

 A similar sort of monitoring setup would also be useful in larger-scale growing operations, such as nursery growers, farms, and botanical gardens.
 The use of monitoring technology is becoming more prevalent in agriculture, and Datadog's visualizations and comparisons between various metrics would be useful to farmers as well.